 Levy UK + Ireland joins forces with RegenFarmCo, Yorkshire Water and Quorn Professionals to collaborate on regenerative farming initiative

-Levy UK + Ireland, the sports and hospitality sector of Compass Group UK and Ireland, today announced plans to sponsor an innovative demonstrator farm which will help educate current and future generations of chefs and farmers on sustainable farming practices.
+Levy UK + Ireland, the sports and hospitality sector of Compass Group UK and Ireland, today announced their support for a regenerative farming initiative.
+They plan to sponsor an innovative demonstrator farm which will help educate current and future generations of chefs and farmers on sustainable farming practices.

 Called the Biohub at Ings Farm, the project is a regenerative agricultural initiative that will also enable Levy UK+I to grow its own produce which will help serve its partner venues across the UK.
 In addition, it will play a crucial role in the implementation of its long-term sustainability strategy.

 Launched in collaboration with Yorkshire Water, Quorn Professionals and RegenFarmCo, the Biohub at Ings Farm is a 92-acre plot which will be developed into a biological platform of social and ecological activity.